JohnKeysCloud/battleship/src/typescript/types/logic-types.md

 ### `ShipConfig` Type

 This `type` declaration is used to simplify the parameter definition of the `createFleet` static method, which is responsible for creating fleets and ensuring proper class instantiation.
-It specifies that the object should have a `type` key whose value conforms to `ShipType` and an optional `version` key whose value conforms to `Version`.
+It specifies that the object should have a `type` key whose value conforms to `ShipType` and an optional `version` key whose value conforms to `FleetVersion`.

 By using this type and the `FleetConfigs` type, the static method can enforce type safety and clear structure in the passed configurations, making the code more readable and maintainable.

 ### `SizeLookupKey` Type

-The type `SizeLookupKey` is defined as `${ShipType}-${Version}`.
+The type `SizeLookupKey` is defined as `${ShipType}-${FleetVersion}`.
 This type ensures that the keys used in the `sizeLookup` table adhere to a specific format.
-By using this template literal type, TypeScript enforces that keys in the `sizeLookup` table must combine a valid `ShipType` with a valid Version, separated by a hyphen.
+By using this template literal type, TypeScript enforces that keys in the `sizeLookup` table must combine a valid `ShipType` with a valid FleetVersion, separated by a hyphen.
 This helps maintain consistency and type safety, making sure that only properly formatted keys are used throughout the code.

-### `Version` Type
+### `FleetVersion` Type

 As of 9/4/24, there are two official versions of the Battleship board game, represented by the years 1990 and 2002.
-To create a flexible system that can distinguish between these versions in the web implementation, I defined an `type` called `Version`.
+To create a flexible system that can distinguish between these versions in the web implementation, I defined an `type` called `FleetVersion`.
 This `type` includes these years as its members, and it is used to enforce type safety by ensuring that any value assigned to a variable of this type must match one of the specified years.
 This approach provides a strict type constraint that aligns with the official versions of the game, enhancing code clarity and reliability.

 ## Interfaces